jonasoh/spiro/README.md

 ### Shutting down the system

-If you want to power down the system, always perform a clean shutdown to ensure that no damage is caused to the filsesystem:
+If you want to power down the system, always perform a clean shutdown to ensure that no damage is caused to the filsesystem.
+This can either be done via the web UI (**System settings -> Power off system**), or by issuing the following command over SSH:

 ```
 sudo shutdown -h now